ClerVolc research is organized around seven thematic programs:

 2 – Internal structure and deformation of volcanic edifices

 We carry out research on the measurement and modeling of volcano deformation prior to, during, and following eruptions.
-This allows us to quantify the process of magma intrusion within volcanoes and its relationship to eruption and edifice instability, and to better characterize eruption precursor signals at volcanoes in states of unrest.
+This allows us to quantify the processes of magma intrusion within volcanoes and its relationship to eruption and edifice instability, and to better characterize eruption precursor signals at volcanoes in states of unrest.
+New mathematical techniques of inverting volcanic deformation and gravity data have been generated.
+The development of new particle detectors has allowed us to enter the growing field of volcano radiography using cosmogenic muons.

 3 – Volatile elements: the driving force behind volcanic activity

-We use a range of cutting-edge analytical techniques to characterize volcanic products (lava, pumice and ash), determine magma volatile compositions, reconstruct degassing histories, and quantify eruption physical and chemical parameters.
+We use a range of cutting-edge analytical techniques to characterize volcanic products (lava, pumice and ash), determine magma volatile compositions, reconstruct magma degassing histories, and quantify eruption physical and chemical parameters.
 Interpretations of the data are constrained by experimental and theoretical studies.
+A particular approach has involved the use of short-lived radionuclides for the quantification of the rates and timescales of magma degassing.

 4 – The evolution of volcanic edifices and their plumbing systems: mechanisms and timescales